Holberton-Webstack-Portfolio-Project/UnderReact/README.md

 $ npm install
 ```

-Start the app for development:
+Start the app for development (by default at localhost:3000):

 ```bash
 $ npm start
 ```

-Or build the app for production, enjoying the benefits of the included build optimization:
+Build the app for production (enjoying the benefits of the included build optimization):

 ```bash
 $ npm run build